Showing posts sorted by relevance for query Goldrunner. Sort by date Show all posts

 ST Offline Tournament

 STOT has been running for several years in a dedicated section of Atari-Forum.
-I had heard others talk about it but, for some reason, I never got involved - something I now look back on with a mix of confusion and regret.
+I had heard others talk about it, but for some reason, I never got involved - something I now look back on with a mix of confusion and regret.
 Thankfully, I've finally come to my senses and joined in.
 And I'm absolutely loving it!

 So, what is STOT?
 Simple - it’s an offline gaming tournament.
 Well, to be more precise, it’s a tournament for ST Gamers organised by three familiar names from Atari-Forum and beyond: Thorn, SSB, and chrisTOS.
 Games are suggested by the community, and the admins then decide which ones to feature.
 Each game now runs for a month, and 2025 kicked off with the fantastic racer, FASTER.
 This month, we’re tackling a puzzler called Chroma Grid, and next month, we're whizzing through space like Luke Skywalker in Star Wars.